Referrals Dried Up: How to Restart the System

 Step 1: List Your 10 Referral-Ready Clients (15 minutes)

 Not all clients are ready to refer.
-Some are too new.
-Some didn’t get results yet.
-Some aren’t well-connected.
+Some are too new, some haven’t seen real results yet, and some simply aren’t well-connected.

 Referral-ready clients have two things: